-Try some of these 8 essential ideas to help you improve home office productivity while enjoying a little more freedom:
+Try some of these 8 essential ideas to help you improve home office productivity while creating a safe and healthy atmosphere:

 Before you do anything else, you’ve got to find the best spot in your home to work.
 While it might be convenient to have a desk in the corner of your family room, kitchen, or even next to a reading space for your kids it’s probably best to find a quieter place away from distractions.